WHO WE ARE

 This information may include:

-- Financial Data includes bank account details and evidence of source of funds to comply with our obligations under Anti Money Laundering Regulations.
+- Financial Data includes bank account details and evidence of source of funds to comply with our obligations under anti-money laundering legislation

-Certain personal data by its nature is considered sensitive personal data.
+Certain personal data by its nature is considered sensitive personal data (or ‘special category data’).
 This includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 In the majority of cases we do not expect to collect such sensitive personal data.
 We will only ever request sensitive personal data if it is directly relevant to and required as part of our instruction or necessary to comply with a legal obligation and will explain to you when requesting this information why we need it.

-Where we need to collect personal data by law, or in order to provide you with the requested legal services and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.
-In that instance, we may have to decline to act for you and will notify you of this.
+Where we need to collect personal data by law, or in order to provide you with the requested legal services and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you/ our client.
+In that instance, we may have to decline to act for you/ our client and will notify you/ our client of this.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.